MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-timegen-1.md

     For a list of  regions that are available for each of the models supporting serverless API endpoint deployments, see [Region availability for models in serverless API endpoints](deploy-models-serverless-availability.md).

-- Azure role-based access controls (Azure RBAC) are used to grant access to operations in Azure AI Studio.
+- Azure role-based access controls (Azure RBAC) are used to grant access to operations in Azure AI Foundry portal.
 To perform the steps in this article, your user account must be assigned the __Azure AI Developer role__ on the resource group.
-For more information on permissions, visit [Role-based access control in Azure AI Studio](../concepts/rbac-ai-studio.md).
+For more information on permissions, visit [Role-based access control in Azure AI Foundry portal](../concepts/rbac-ai-studio.md).

 #### Estimate the number of tokens needed